 With No Louisiana Purchase, Hannibal Speaks French and Quincy Speaks English

-A monumental event in our history slipped right past us without a lot of notice but is was an event that changed the United States.
-On April 25, 1803, 212 years ago the United States purchased from France what is known as the Louisiana Territory.
+A monumental event in our nation’s history took place 213 years ago today.
+On April 25, 1803, the United States purchased from France what is known as the Louisiana Territory.
 More than 800,000 square miles of land that extending from the Mississippi River to the Rocky Mountains.
 The price was 60 million francs which equates to about $15 million.

 President Thomas Jefferson sent James Monroe and Robert R. Livingston to Paris to negotiate the purchase of a tract of land on the lower Mississippi or, at least, a guarantee of free navigation on the Mississippi River.
 Surprised and delighted by the French offer of the whole territory, they immediately negotiated the treaty.
 Jefferson was jubilant.

 At one stroke of the pen the United States doubled its size, an enormous tract of land would be open for settlement, and the free navigation of the Mississippi River would be assured.

 Had this deal not been made, think about the consequences.
 Quincy and Illinois would now be an English speaking part of the “western border” of the United States.
 Hannibal and Missouri would be speaking French and considered the “eastern border” of the French Territory.